Small Business Year-End Checklist

 This will show you the net increase or decrease in your business's cash flow over the period of time you're looking at and show you at a glance where the money went.

-Once you've examined your balance sheet, income statement and cash flow statement, dig a little deeper by checking your business's current ratio, total debt ratio and profit margin.
+Once you've examined your balance sheet, income statement and cash flow statement, dig a little deeper by checking your business's current ratio, total debt ratio, and profit margin.
 It won't take long with your balance sheet in front of you.
-See Give Your Business a Health Checkup for instructions.

 Which of these tax strategies have you used and how well did they work for you?
 Investigate different tax strategies that you haven't used, such as changing your business structure to a corporation.
 Talk to a professional such as an accountant and/or tax lawyer to get advice about which tax strategies would be best for your personal and business circumstances.